ncoudray/DeepPATH/LungCancer/README.md

 ## 1.2 - Transfer learning

-See https://github.com/tensorflow/models/tree/f87a58cd96d45de73c9a8330a06b2ab56749a7fa/research/inception#adjusting-memory-demands for more details.
+See [inception v3 github page](https://github.com/tensorflow/models/tree/f87a58cd96d45de73c9a8330a06b2ab56749a7fa/research/inception#adjusting-memory-demands) for more details.

 Bassically: